pelithne/AKS_secure_baseline_the_hard_way/README.md

 <br>
 <br>

-Validate your deployment in the Azure portal.

-8) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.
+8) To Validate your deployment, navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.

 9) Once logged in, locate and select your resource group called **rg-hub** where the hub vnet is deployed.